Are you looking for healthy chips with a tangy taste? These Oven Dried Strawberries might just satisfy that craving!

 With all the strawberries we picked, I was able to make two batches of this Homemade Strawberry Jam.
 These preserves make great hostess gifts during the holiday season and they are great to use in desserts like Italian Jam Crostata or a Summer Trifle (recipes to follow).

-I love the convenience of having frozen strawberries in my freezer.
-They are great to have on hand for a quick smoothie, or to make macerated strawberries to serve with my Mom’s Ciambella recipe.
+I recently shared my technique on How to Freeze Strawberries.
+This is another method of preserving this wonderful fruit.
+They are great to have on hand for a quick smoothie, or to make Macerated Strawberries to serve with my Mom’s Ciambella recipe.
 It really is so useful to have them readily available, especially in the middle of winter.

 Since I still had a few pints of strawberries left, I decided to make banana strawberry muffins (that disappeared even before they had a chance to cool down) and with the rest, I was curious about making oven dried strawberries aka strawberry chips.